Creating an HTTP API model

 -

 Commonly, HTTP APIs provide only a subset of the total results at a time.
 Polytomic can paginate through the results automatically if you specify your API's pagination method.
-There are two options:
+There are four options:

 - Next Page URL: enter the JSON Path expression for finding the next page URL in the response body.